Clayton railway station, Melbourne: History

 In 1971, boom barriers replaced interlocked gates at the former Clayton Road level crossing, which was located at the up end of the station.

 In 1998, Clayton was upgraded to a premium station and staffed from early in the morning until the last train.

+Heritage buildings

+Two timber station buildings, listed on the Victorian Heritage Register, were constructed in 1891, with one on each platform.
+The modular design of the buildings, which included a booking office, a general waiting area, and a ladies waiting room is relatively unique and spartan, completed in the 'Ringwood style'.
+The ticket office at the beginning of platform 1 was constructed in c.
+1915.
+When the elevated station was constructed, the old station building on platform 2 was relocated and protected due to its historical status.
+It now contains an archival photographic record of the station.

 Level crossing removal

-In March 2014, the Victorian state government announced a grade separation project to replace the Clayton Road level crossing, as well as the Centre Road level crossing, located nearby in the down direction of the station.
+In March 2014, the Victorian government announced a grade separation project to replace the Clayton Road level crossing, as well as the Centre Road level crossing, located nearby in the down direction of the station.
 That necessitated the rebuilding of the station.
 In 2016, the Andrews government announced that, as part of the Level Crossing Removal Project (LXRP), 8.3 km of elevated rail would be provided, removing nine level crossings on the Pakenham and Cranbourne rail corridor, including the building of five new elevated stations at Carnegie, Murrumbeena, Hughesdale, Noble Park and Clayton.